 Don’t worry, though, you can still use any funds that you have in your HSA account for qualified medical expenses.

 Concerned about paying for healthcare costs once you’re no longer able to contribute to an HSA?
-A licensed Medicare insurance consultant can help you find cost-saving Medicare options.
+A Licensed Insurance Consultant can help you find cost-saving Medicare options.

 Mistake #3: Not accounting for employer size.